-Course Dates: January 7, 14, 21, 28 Thursdays, 5:00-7:00PM Maximum Students: 12 Class Year: MS2 Course Director: Jason S. Chang, MD Assistant Professor of Emergency Medicine Contact Information: Jason S. Chang, MD changjs2@upmc.edu Registration: Denise Downs, Office of Medical Education ddowns@pitt.edu

-Description:

-Many medical students who look at an ECG today instinctively resort to pattern recognition when asked to identify an abnormal finding (e.g. "saw-tooth pattern" means atrial flutter; "rabbit ears" means a right bundle branch block).
+Enrollment Period: Spring 2022 Course Dates: Wed 1/5, 1/12, 1/19, 1/26 (5-7PM) Student Max: 25 Class Year: MS2 Course Director: Jason Chang, MD changjs2@upmc.edu Course Administrator: Location: Scaife Hall LR1 Registration: Via Amp Up - You will receive an email with enrollment info Course Description: Many medical students who look at an ECG today instinctively resort to pattern recognition when asked to identify an abnormal finding (e.g. "saw-tooth pattern" means atrial flutter; "rabbit ears" means a right bundle branch block).
 This is an ineffective means of ECG interpretation.
 Rote memorization of ECG patterns does little to promote an understanding of the basic pathophysiology behind arrhythmias and other abnormalities.
-The goal of this mini-elective is to present an interactive and in-depth examination of the electrical pathophysiology behind the patterns that are associated with common emergency arrhythmias and ECG abnormalities.
+The goal of this mini-elective is to present an inter-active and in-depth examination of the electrical pathophysiology behind the pat-terns that are associated with common emergency arrhythmias and ECG abnormalities.
 Developing an understanding of these mechanisms will allow the student to interpret a variety of pathology simply by being able to explain the electrical activity and depolarization patterns within the myocardium.
+Objectives: Provide a review of the normal electrical depolarization patterns and the typical 12-lead ECG Generate illustrative explanations of the electrical activity behind many individual ECG arrhythmias and abnormalities Discuss several case presentations of emergency ECG abnormalities and management strategy based on a simple ECG Predict and create ECG rhythms when presented with illustrative examples of abnormal electrical depolarization patterns Pre-Requisites: Completion of Cardiology Block